-Nothing will break your heart more than standing at the window watching the hail pounding your garden and planters into pulp...except maybe going out afterwards to try and salvage something.
+Nothing will break your heart more than standing at the window watching the hail pounding your garden and planters into pulp, with all those lovely flowers just starting to bloom...except maybe going out afterwards to try and salvage something.

 The problem with thunderstorms is that even when we get advance warning via the weather channel, sometimes we think it will by pass us, or not be as severe as they predict, so we don't go out and cover the plants to protect them.

 Don't wait until this happens to think of ways to protect plants; this really happened, no kidding!
 Watch the video;

 It's not until the thunder starts, and the torrential rain starts overflowing the gutters that we wish we had been more on top of it.

 Here are a few ways to prevent the damage, prior to the event.